 - The insured misrepresented or concealed health conditions, including cancer, diabetes, clinical depression, or alcohol or tobacco use.

-- There is confusion about the identity of the proper beneficiary (especially if the insured failed to execute a designation of beneficiary).
+- There is confusion about the identity of the proper beneficiary (especially if the insured failed to execute a designation of the beneficiary).

 When life insurance companies deny or delay claims, families already dealing with the difficulties of losing a loved one face additional financial burdens that the life insurance policy was intended to solve.
 Let our Houston insurance claims lawyers fight to get you the compensation you and your family deserve under your loved one’s life insurance policy.